kemboy-254/bootcamp/Assignment3.md

 			 34
 			 55

 ## Bonus: Is there an example for when the following for and while loops are not equivalent?
+for variable in range(start, stop):
+				statement1
+				statement2
+				...

+variable = start
+while variable < stop:
+		statement1
+		statement2
+		...
+		variable +=1